jonsetzky/URP-Sandbox---Copy/README.md

 1. Create a Pixelated layer.
 2. Add the `Pixelate` renderer feature to your renderer asset.
 And make sure that:
    - It's layer is the pixelate layer
-   - Material is the `Blit` material from `Pixelate` folder
-   - `Copy Depth Material` is the `CopyDepth` material from `Pixelate` folder
    - RP Event is `Before Rendering Transparents`
 3. Remove the pixelate layer from renderer asset's opaque and transparent layer masks.
-4. Now every object on the pixelate layer should be pixelated.
+4. Now every object with a forward rendering shader on the pixelate layer should be pixelated.

 # TODO